Docs Reference

 Error handling

-How LumaSync recovers from render faults — the global ErrorBoundary, the fallback card, and the actions available from it.
+How LumaSync recovers from render faults — the global ErrorBoundary, the fallback card, the actions available from it, and the macOS lifecycle shutdown path.

 From v1.4, LumaSync wraps every React root with a global ErrorBoundary.
 When a render fault bubbles out of the component tree, you get a localised fallback card — not a blank tray window, not a silent crash.
 The app keeps running; only the broken panel is replaced with the card.